Engineering, Jacobs School of

 Engineering leadership attitudes, styles, principles, and approaches; stages of product development and evolution; strategic and critical thinking and problem solving for engineering projects; resource management; quality control; risk analysis and risk taking; engineering business economics, law, leadership and corporate ethics.
+Contact firstname.lastname@example.org if you are unable to enroll in the course.
 Prerequisites: ENG 100A, or ENG 100, or consent of the instructor.

 100C.
 Technical Writing/Communication for Engineers and Scientist (2)

 ENG 100C focuses on principles and procedures of technical writing and professional communication.
 The course is ideal for students pursuing careers in science and/or engineering and covers organizing information, writing for technical forms such as proposals and abstracts, and designing visual aids.

 100L.
 Team Engineering Laboratory (2)

 Faculty-directed, multidisciplinary, long-term engineering projects.
 Students use their technical knowledge to design and develop solutions to real problems in consultation with customers such as community organizations.
 Prerequisites: ENG 100 or ENG 100A.

 Examines the engineering/entrepreneurism interface.
 Discovery, development, and implementation of new product ideas.
 Understanding markets, competitors, and selling innovations.
 Cultivating effective working relationships between research, engineering, manufacturing, and marketing elements of an organization.
 Priority enrollment given to engineering majors.

 Case studies of start-ups, strategic technology management, practice in use of industrial decision-making tools, and speakers from successful firms combined with experience in making management decisions dynamically in a competitive computer-simulated enterprise.
 Field study of ongoing processes in a local high technology company.
 Priority enrollment given to engineering majors.